tangle-network/tangle-docs/README.md

 3.  **Fire the engine**

-    Navigate into your new site’s directory and use the following command to start the development server locally.
+    Navigate into your new site's directory and use the following command to start the development server locally.

     ```bash
     yarn dev # alias for `yarn start` and `yarn develop`